SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/DynamicPresenter/DynamicPresenter.md

 ```

-There are three principal layouts in Spec: SpPanedLayout, SpBoxLayout and SpGridLayout.
-For this presenter we will use the SpPanedLayout, which can receive two presenters \(or layouts\) and places them in one half of the window.
+There are three principal layouts in Spec: `SpPanedLayout`, `SpBoxLayout`, and `SpGridLayout`.
+For this presenter, we will use the `SpPanedLayout` which can receive two presenters \(or layouts\) and place them in one half of the window.

 ```
 presenter layout: SpPanedLayout newTopToBottom.